19hours/sg-statutes/Acts/Choice of Court Agreements Act.md

 ### Jurisdiction of Singapore chosen court

-11\.—(1) A Singapore court, which an exclusive choice of court agreement designates for the purposes of deciding a dispute, has jurisdiction to decide the dispute, unless the agreement is null and void under the law of Singapore.
+11\.—(1) A Singapore court, designated in an exclusive choice of court agreement for the purposes of deciding a dispute, has jurisdiction to decide the dispute, unless the agreement is null and void under the law of Singapore.

-(2) A Singapore court which has jurisdiction under subsection (1) cannot decline to exercise jurisdiction on the ground that the dispute should be decided in a court of another State.
+(2) A Singapore court that has jurisdiction under subsection (1) cannot decline to exercise jurisdiction on the ground that the dispute should be decided in a court of another State.

 (3) Despite subsections (1) and (2), a Singapore court may decline to exercise jurisdiction in any other circumstances that the Minister may prescribe by regulations made under section 22.

-(4) Subsections (1) and (2) do not affect any written law which —
+(4) Subsections (1) and (2) do not affect any written law that —

-(a) restricts the subject matter or value of a claim which a Singapore court has jurisdiction to decide; or
+(a) restricts the subject matter or value of a claim that a Singapore court has jurisdiction to decide; or

 (b) allocates jurisdiction to different courts in Singapore.